riedelcastro/ucleed/README.md

 # Testing

 You can use the stored weights in a standalone tool that applies the complete preprocessing chain and the event extractor model to input files.
 For this first set `weightsSrc=weights/[epoch of choice]` in the prop file.
-Generally epoch 4 or 5 seems to give result, but can check what works best on the dev set.
+Generally epoch 4 or 5 seems to give good results, but can check what works best on the dev set.

 Then run the standalone tool as follows: